Small Business Challenge

 - Social media workshops or financial management trainings for business groups.

 - One-time marketing and promotional materials to boost a commercial area or new event (e.g. “swag bags” or branded items like T-shirts and hats).

 - A one-time pop-up retail component or additional innovation that complements an existing or established event (e.g. a craft market at a movie night).

 - Launching a business-to-business network or business-to-resident network with targeted goals.

 Grant awards are determined by the Small Business Challenge review committee, which takes into consideration the following factors: 1) Total project cost 2) Potential impact in community or given area 3) Lasting impact and sustainability of project 4) Feasibility of project and soundness of proposal 5) Ability for project to be replicated.

 Application & Review Process

-Completed applications will be evaluated by the internal Small Business Challenge Review Committee and awardees will be notified by October 28, 2019.
-Awardees will have until December 1, 2019 to confirm, in writing, acceptance of their award.
-Failure to confirm will result in a forfeiture.
+The Fiscal Year 2020 application period has closed and completed applications have been evaluated by the internal Small Business Challenge Review Committee.
+Awardees were notified of their award by October 28, 2019 and had until December 1, 2019 to confirm, in writing, acceptance of their award.

 For More Information